 Figure 3 shows the monitoring of the receiver gain for the current cycle.
 The mean value over the cycle is 4.76mv/K and 4.54mV/K for channel 23.8GHz and 36.5GHz respectively.
 These values are close to values estimated on-ground during characterization of the instrument (4.793mV/K and 4.665mV/K for channels 23.8GHz and 36.5GHz respectively).
-The gain is relatively stable along this cycle for 23.8GHz channel and shows a small decrease of less than 0.005mV/K for 36.5GHz channel.
-Nominal behavior is observed since only 1 cycle of data is considered in this section.
+The gain of both channels show a small decrease of less than 0.005mV/K. Nominal behavior is observed since only 1 cycle of data is considered in this section.

-Figure 3: monitoring of receiver gain for both channels: 23.8GHz (left) and 36.5GHz (right)
+Figure 3 : monitoring of receiver gain for both channels :23.8GHz (left) and 36.5GHz (right)